COVID information & FAQ

 Trails: Trails are open, just don’t crowd together.
 Try the Matteson Trail, Fort Monroe seawall, Buckroe Beach seawall, trails at Sandy Bottom Nature Park and Waterwalk.
 There are also neighborhood parks.
 Remember, playgrounds are closed.

-Fishing: The pier at Buckroe is closed for repairs, and Engineers Pier at Fort Monroe is closed due to COVID-19.
+Fishing: The pier at Buckroe has reopened.
+Engineers Pier at Fort Monroe is closed due to COVID-19.
 Surf fishing is available on Grandview Beach but no other city beaches.
 There is also freshwater fishing at Sandy Bottom Nature Park and Armistead Pointe.

 Athletic facilities: All of the city athletic facilities and fields are closed for play.
 Families can use them to pitch and catch with one or two people, but there is no basketball, football, soccer, softball, baseball or other sport allowed.